mlcommons/medperf/docs/getting_started/setup.md

 ## What's Next?

-The local server now is ready to recieve requests, and the client is ready to communicate.
+The local MedPerf server now is ready to recieve requests, and the MedPerf client is ready to communicate.
 Depending on how you want to use MedPerf, you can follow these hands-on tutorials:

 - [How a benchmark committee can create and submit a benchmark.](benchmark_owner_demo.md)